 An opinion offered by some historians credit the tamale’s Mississippi introduction to soldiers returning home with recipes following the Mexican-American War, which took place between 1846 and 1848.
 Still others believe tamales can be traced back to indigenous American Indian cultures.

-Tamales are on menus throughout Latin America, but it was Mexican workers that brought the recipes we see on the Hot Tamale Trail.
+Tamales are on menus throughout Latin America, but it was Mexican workers that brought the recipes we see on the Mississippi Tamale Trail.
 They settled in the Mississippi Delta region, better known for catfish, cotton and blues music.
 For more than 100 years, the tamale has been a staple of the Delta region from Vicksburg to Tunica.

 Tamales and the Blues

 In August of 2011, in front of Joe’s Hot Tamale Place in Rosedale, the 138th Mississippi Blues Trail marker was revealed.
 Hot Tamales and The Blues was the state’s first culinary marker.

 Tamales first appeared in recorded music when Rev. Moses Mason, a Louisiana native, recorded gospel songs and sermons.
 Included was a secular song, “Molly Man.”
 The year was 1928 and the song was about hot tamales.
 Robert Johnson, the legendary Delta blues artist and Mississippi native, recorded “They’re Red Hot” in 1936.
 The tamale song was one of 16 Johnson recorded during a studio session in San Antonio.

 Throughout the Delta region, hot tamales are being served with some great blues music.